mayfan/maynara.com/src/pages/index.md

       - content: '![](/img/lime_3.png)'
       - content: >-
-          In a two-week sprint, I worked in a team of four to integrate a new feature for the exiting Lime bike mobile application creating a hi-fi clickable prototype.
+          In a two-week sprint, I worked in a team of four to integrate a new feature for the existing Lime bike mobile application creating a high fidelity clickable prototype.
 The new feature is added to help customers creating a multi-point sightseeing tour, browse sight details for major attractions, secure rental bikes nearby and a more personalised app experience as a way to retain current customers and attract potential users.

           #### CHALLENGES